 There is not a big difference here when it comes to cleaning your grinder, regardless of the burr material, be it a stainless steel burr or a ceramic burr.

-What is clear is you must absolutely keep your machine clean and clear of grind particles for a clean taste as old particles, how ever long they have been there, start going off and oxidize as soon as they have been ground.
+What is clear is you must absolutely keep your machine clean and clear of grind particles for a clean taste as old particles, however long they have been there, start going off and oxidizing as soon as they have been ground.

 Then once per month, if you are a regular coffee drinker, give your grinder a proper clean.

 Personally, I find ceramic conical burr grinders easier to maintain and clean.

 The big lesson here is don’t let old grounds or a dirty grinder spoil your coffee.